OIS Processing Time: 4 business days

 Check-In Instructions for Department Facilitators

-Step 1: The Department Facilitator from the sponsoring academic department will collect a completed New Student/Scholar Information Form and review for completeness.
+Step 1: The Department Facilitator from the sponsoring academic department will collect a completed New Student/Scholar Information Form and review it for completeness.
 We must have an email, US address, and US phone number to validate the SEVIS record.

 Step 2: The Department Facilitator will email a scanned copy of the check-in documents to the Office of International Services (OIS) at email@example.com.

 Please send check-in documents in a single email attachment.
-The subject line should identify the campus (UPC or HSC), type of request, and name of Exchange Visitor.
+The subject line should identify the campus (UPC or HSC), type of request, and name of the Exchange Visitor.

 For example: UPC, Check-In: Tommy Trojan.

-OIS must receive the check-in documents and validate the scholar’s SEVIS record within 15 days of the Program Start Date listed on the DS-2019.
+OIS must receive the check-in documents and validate the scholar’s SEVIS record within 15 calendar days of the Program Start Date listed on the DS-2019.
 Failure to do so in a timely manner will cause the J-1 scholar to fall out of status.

-If the Exchange Visitor does not arrive within 15 days from the start date indicated on their DS-2019, a Correction Request is required.
+If the Exchange Visitor does not arrive within 15 calendar days from the start date indicated on their DS-2019, a Correction Request is required.